Parents & Professionals

 Intention

-At Cavendish View, we strive to equip our children with the knowledge, skills and attitudes that will enable them to become fully active participants in an ever-changing world.
-Our pupils have a range of additional needs, and our curriculum is planned to incorporate individual needs whilst maintaining the highest aspirations for all of our pupils.
+At Cavendish View, we are committed to equipping our pupils with the knowledge, skills, and attitudes they need to thrive as active participants in an ever-changing world.
+Our children have a wide range of additional needs, and our curriculum is carefully designed to reflect these individual requirements while maintaining the highest aspirations for every pupil.

 Student playing on floor graphic